lafita/btm2018-latex/README.md

 # Introduction to LaTeX

-Materials for the LaTeX lecture of the BTM module during the EMBL Predoc Course 2018.
+Introduction to LaTeX lecture as part of the BTM module during the EMBL Predoc Course 2018.